tropicbliss/Minecraft-Username-Availability-Checker/README.md

 - 1 dependency to download instead of 2

 ### Disadvantages:
-- Inability to get username availability time.
+- Inability to get username availability time (possible but I am lazy).
 - More likely to break if Mojang changes its API

 Feel free to use the older version which still works fine at the time of writing.